 Many of the products we buy – toys, electronics, personal care products, groceries and more – come in plastic packaging.
-While much of this packaging is recyclable in BC, not all of it is.
-There are three main reasons why an item, plastic or otherwise, would not be accepted under the Multi-Material BC (MMBC) program:
+While much of this packaging is accepted in BC, not all of it is.
+There are three main reasons why an item, plastic or otherwise, would not be accepted under the Recycle BC program:

 2. It is hazardous waste or collected under another program.
+Batteries, electronics, propane canisters, sharps, for example, should be managed separately and returned to a depot accepting this material.
 Contact the Recycling Council of BC for recycling and safe disposal options.

 3. It cannot be recycled.
 If current recycling technologies do not allow for the material to be processed, or there is no end market for the material, then the material is considered a contaminant.

 Below we delve into three plastic packaging types and their recyclability.

 Rigid Plastic – Accepted Curbside, Multi-Family & Depot

 Most rigid plastic packaging is accepted in the Recycle BC program.
 This includes plastic take-out cups, bowls and lids; microwavable bowls and cups; plastic bottles, jugs, jars, tubs and trays (including caps, tops, lids and pumps); rigid plastic clamshells for baked goods, fruit, eggs, etc.; plastic garden pots and seedling trays; and plastic pails less than 25 litres, for laundry detergent, pet food, etc. Rigid plastic packaging used to protect toys, electronics or other products within a corrugated cardboard or boxboard box, is also accepted and can be included with your container recycling.

 Remember to empty and rinse containers.
 Labels may be left affixed to your plastic packaging as they can be lifted off during the recycling process.

 x Containers for paint, motor oil, vehicle lubricants, and antifreeze.